 - The Form 497 must be filed by fax, guaranteed overnight delivery service, or personal delivery.

-The Town of Windsor will transition from at-large to district-based elections starting in November 2020.
+The Town of Windsor began the transition from at-large to district-based elections starting with the November 2020 election.
 At the Town Council meeting on April 3, 2019, the Town Council adopted Ordinance No. 2019-332, amending Title 1, Chapter 2 of the Town Code to establish a District-based election system for four districts and an at-large elected Mayor.
 At the September 4, 2019 Town Council meeting, the Town Council adopted Ordinance No. 2019-336, Amending Windsor Municipal Code Figure 1-2-200(A) of Title 1, Chapter 2, Article 2 "District Elections," to incorporate newly annexed territory into Windsor Town Council District 2.
-Please visit the Election's home page frequently for updated information.
 View FAQs here.